hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 For example, say that you have an auction site with different features for buyers  and sellers.
 The buyers section is at `example.com/buyers` and the sellers section  is at `example.com/sellers`.
-A service worker with a scope of `/buyers` it can only  serve clients under `example.com/buyers`.
-It cannot serve clients under  `example.com/sellers`.
-Similarly, a service worker with a scope of `/sellers` can  only serve clients under `example.com/sellers`.
+A service worker with a scope of `/buyers` it can only control clients under `example.com/buyers`.
+It cannot control clients under  `example.com/sellers`.
+Similarly, a service worker with a scope of `/sellers` can  only control clients under `example.com/sellers`.

 A less than obvious corollary of this that service workers can't be stored in an assets folder.
 For example a registration like this will always fail: